oom-components/page-loader/README.md

 ### Page

-A page instance contains the info about a loaded page.
+A page instance contains the info about the loaded page.
 It has the following methods and properties:

 ```js
 new Navigator(page => {